-Use the Root Inport Mapping tool to import, visualize, and map signal and bus data to root-level inports.
+Use the Root Inport Mapper tool to import, visualize, and map signal and bus data to root-level inports.

 Root-level inport mapping imports signal data meets most modeling requirements and maintains model flexibility.

 Test your model with signals from the workspace and use your model as a referenced model in a larger context without any modification.
 Test signals in your model without disconnecting the inports and connecting sources to them.